 (Of the approximately 2.2 billion Western Christians, approximately 900 million are various forms of Protestant and more than 1.3 billion are Catholic.
 Another additional almost 260 million Christians belong to varying Eastern and Eastern Orthodox Churches, the original churches of the faith.
 Adding all three major segments of faith together [Catholic, Protestant, and Eastern], one arrives in 2021 numbers at approximately 2.4 billion.
 All three major segments of the religion are, however, so different from one another in terms of practices and basic principles of the faith that they are separated by significantly more than the “branches” or “streams” that we see in Islam and Judaism.
 For some, they are different sufficiently that they are not the same religion any longer.
 So, for example, to a political ethnographer like myself, Eastern Orthodox churches and practices look like something closer to Orthodox Judaism than they do to low-church [e.g., low ritual] forms of Protestantism [although theological components obviously differ].
 And Orthodox churches are more predominant in the Middle East than other forms, although Catholicism is also present.
 I say all of this not to cause outrage myself.
 Rather, it is important that we know that it is through something approaching this sort of lens that our part of the world’s effort to construct something like a unified Christian bloc is seen by some other parts of the world.)

-I watch my news in English, French, and Hebrew from home, and from France, the UK, Turkey, Israel – and, on occasion, other places as well.
+I watch my news in English, French, and Hebrew regarding events at home, and in France, the UK, Turkey, Israel – and, on occasion, other places as well.
 I have been practicing my French of late and have, thus, listened to a lot of French news.
 French and British news are, in my experience, far more extensive in their national and localized treatments of Asia and Africa than is our modal news.
 French news is even more so, and it also includes extensive local attention to South America.
 Turkish news, likewise, includes extensive treatments of Asian politics, some African and South American, and, not surprisingly, Turkish, Balkan, Caucasus, and Central Asian politics.
 What does it all say?

 In my view, the message coming from these broadcasts at the moment is fairly clear and surprisingly unified: SOCIAL MOBILIZATION at the grassroots level has superseded ELITE efforts at ignoring the same, and it has also replaced reactionary REVOLUTION as a possibility across the regions and locales covered – at least for the moment.
 That is, public social mobilization against self-interested elites and politicians is a world-wide phenomenon in the current moment.
 Topics include a wide range from farm reform to protests against specific national politicians to protests for inclusion of marginalized peoples in a vast array of contexts.
 Racism and/or marginalization are the words of the day, as are: inclusion, economic opportunity, educational opportunity, gender, race, religious freedom, political participation, and (in the context of Covid) of course access to healthcare.